vegaprotocol/documentation/docs/tutorials/transferring-assets.md

 Trading rewards are funded using recurring transfers to a reward account, which holds the assets for reward pools.
 The assets move from your account to the nominated reward account at the end of each epoch.

 You'll need the following information to set up a reward:
 * `startEpoch`: The number of the epoch in which you want the first transfer to be made.
-It will initiate at the end of this epoch.
+It will initiate at the end of that epoch.
-* `factor`: Written as a decimal less than 1.0, this is the factor used to determine what portion of the full `amount` is transferred in each epoch.
-Think of it like a percentage, so the number you include, when multiplied by 100, will equal what percentage of the amount you have available will be transferred each time.
+* `factor`: Written as a decimal less than 1.0.
+Factor is used to determine what portion of the full `amount` is transferred in each epoch.
+Think of it like a percentage, so the number you include, when multiplied by 100, will equal what percentage of the amount will be transferred each time.

-Recurring transfers can also set a [dispatch strategy](../grpc/vega/vega.proto.mdx#dispatchstrategy), which can be used to distribute rewards based on [dispatch metrics](../grpc/vega/vega.proto.mdx#dispatchmetric) that are tracked by the system.
-The recurring reward pool transfer below would reward the public key that proposed the markets specified, depending on their value.
+Recurring transfers can also set a [dispatch strategy](../grpc/vega/vega.proto.mdx#dispatchstrategy) to distribute rewards based on [dispatch metrics](../grpc/vega/vega.proto.mdx#dispatchmetric) that are tracked by the system.
+The recurring reward transfer below would reward the public key that proposed the markets specified, depending on their value.

 <Tabs groupId="KeytoPooltransferRepeat">
 <TabItem value="KeytoPooltransferRepeatLinuxcmd" label="Linux / OSX command line">